svkucheryavski/pcv/README.md

 ## Short description

 Procrustes cross-validation is a new approach for validation of chemometric models.
 It allows you to generate a new dataset, named *pseudo-validation set* and use it for validation of your models in the same way one usually uses an independent test or validation set.
+The generation is done using following algorithm:

+1. A global PCA model is created using calibration set X and A components
+2. The rows of matrix X are split into K segments using venetian blinds spliting
+3. For each segment k:
+    * a local PCA model is created using the rows from the segment
+    * an angle between the local and the global model is estimated
+    * rows from the current segment are rotated in original variable space by the angle
+4. All rotated measurements are then combined into a matrix with pseudo-validation set

+So, pseudo-validation set is built on top of the calibration set but has its own sampling error.
+More details can be found in

 ## How to use in R